marionwalton/media-and-society/references.md

 <a name="barker_2016"></a>
 Barker, Meg-John.
 (2016).
 Queer: A graphic history.
 London: Icon Books.

+<a name="bender_2021"></a>
+Bender, E.M., Gebru, T., McMillan-Major, A. and Shmitchell, S., 2021, March.
+On the Dangers of Stochastic Parrots: Can Language Models Be Too Big?🦜.
+In Proceedings of the 2021 ACM conference on fairness, accountability, and transparency (pp. 610-623).

 <a name="bosch_mutsvairo_2017"></a>
 Bosch, T. and Mutsvairo, B. (2017) ‘Pictures, Protests and Politics: Mapping Twitter Images during South Africa’s Fees Must Fall Campaign’, African Journalism Studies, 38(2), pp. 71–89. doi: 10.1080/23743670.2017.1368869.